Château de La Colle Noire: Christian Dior and La Colle Noire

-Famous and recognized – his house of couture was created in 1946 and his house of perfumes in 1947 – Christian Dior acquired this emblematic property in a region that he knew well.
-Indeed, his father, a widow since 1931, lived close by in the plain of Callian with his young sister Catherine who was the inspiration for the perfume Miss Dior, "And then Miss Dior was born.
+Famous – his house of couture was created in 1946 and his house of perfumes in 1947 – Christian Dior acquired this emblematic property in a region that he knew well.
+His father, a widow since 1931, lived nearby in the plain of Callian with his young sister Catherine who was the inspiration for the perfume Miss Dior, "And then Miss Dior was born.
 She was born from those evenings of Provence crossed by fireflies where the green jasmine serves as a counter-song to the melody of the night and the earth".

 It was therefore in the Provence dear to his heart, in the inaccessible Var inland that Christian Dior would develop his house, far from Paris and 30 Avenue Montaigne, home of his couture house.
 "It is in Montauroux, near Callian, where a lucky star allowed me, fifteen years ago, to find tranquility and prepare a new existence.
 Of the house, I can not say much because I'm restoring it.
 It is simple, solid and noble, and its serenity suits the period of life that I will have to tackle in a few years.
 That house, I wish it to be my real home.
 That where – if God lends me long life – I can withdraw.
 That where – if I have the means – I can close the loop of my existence and find, under another climate, the closed garden that protected my childhood.
 That is where I can finally live quietly, forgetting Christian Dior to just become Christian again.
 It is at Montauroux that I write these last lines".

 Christian Dior entrusted the restoration and renovation of La Colle Noire from 1955 to the Russian architect Andreï Svetchine.
 His friends Raymonde Zehnacker in Mougins and Marc Chagall in Saint-Jean-Cap-Ferrat and Saint-Paul-de-Vence had also solicited this architect, specialized in the transformation of "rural dwellings, neither simple farms nor real castles".
 He considered that the architectural balance was enough to decorate a house and thus the stonework was laid bare, the perspectives restored and enlarged, the accesses redesigned including the transformation of the service wing into a main entrance with an end resemblance of an 18th-century Bastide.